By R.D. Miller

 Confronting violence against women is making sure that their community remains a great place to live, work and play with the ability to provide resources to underprivileged victims, food, and personal care items, and a safe place to tell their story without being revictimized.

-Poverty, inequality, stigma and polarization make critical resources difficult to offer family or personal counseling.
+Poverty, inequality, stigma, and polarization make critical resources difficult to offer family or personal counseling.
 Intervention would allow treatment, victim services: mediation or shelters.
-Throughout many Latin America and Caribbean communities, according to the experts, access to these services could change course.
+Throughout many Latin American and Caribbean communities, according to the experts, access to these services would change course.

 Sadly, experts noted that some group interventions stay in the shadow, lacks proper staffing, closed shortly afterward, and the convicted offenders frequently require the cooperation of law enforcement to make sure they attend treatment programs.

 Victims continue using the health care system more than others do, and for several years after.

 Today, it seems some elected leaders suffer from selective amnesia regarding violence; robberies to ongoing missing students.
 They are often caught up in the complexity between policing, politics, and the community.

 Vigilantly justice on top does not develop thriving communities.
 It only shows a deeper systematic issue in the communities and people must speak up to reduce violence.
 “See something wrong, say something.””

 Maybe an alternative to reduce this senseless violence.

 Since the outbreak of the Coronavirus, China stabilized over 60 million in one weakened to quarantine this infectious virus according to published reports.
 What if local law enforcement pursued a similar approach to address family and violent women?